Author's Avatar

 This is because lenders will ask you for a range of financials as a self-employed person, freelancer, or contractor.
 In particular, they’ll want your business accounts from the last three years, certified by a chartered accountant.

-Presenting these figures in the best possible light can make a huge difference to the amount you could be able to borrow.
+Presenting these figures in the best possible light can make a huge difference to the amount you could borrow.

-A partner in a company will need to show each partner’s share of the profits.
+A partner or director in a company will need to show each partner’s share of the profits.
 Your accounts will also need to clearly and easily show the lender your own personal income.

 Someone operating their business as a limited company and taking a small salary plus dividends is keeping their business and personal finances separate, so they will need to ensure lenders take both into account.